breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 <a href="https://arxiv.org/pdf/2003.02320.pdf"><img align="center" width="75%" src="../images/knowledge_graph.png"/></a>
 </center>

 Lo and behold, the key idea behind knowledge graphs is our old friend, types.
 Knowledge graphs are multi-relational graphs whose nodes and edges possess a type.
 Two entities can be related by multiple types, and each type can relate many pairs of entities.
-We can index an entity based on its type for knowledge retrieval, and use types to reason about compound queries, e.g. "Which `company` has a direct `flight` from a `port city` to a `capital city`?", which would otherwise be difficult to model explicitly without a type system.
+We can index an entity based on its type for knowledge retrieval, and use types to reason about compound queries, e.g. "Which `company` has a direct `flight` from a `port city` to a `capital city`?", which would otherwise be difficult to answer without a type system.

 # Induction introduction!

 In this section, we will review some important concepts from [Chomskyan linguistics](https://en.wikipedia.org/wiki/Chomsky_hierarchy), including structural induction, string rewrite systems, λ-calculus and cellular automata.
-We will see how each has an interesting connection to graphs.
+We will see how each of these ideas shares an interesting connection to graphs.
 If you are already familiar with these ideas, feel free to skim them or skip to the next section.

 ## [Regular languages](#regular-languages)